ravenastar-js/T3-Arena/web-cookies.md

 Cookies are plain text files that are stored on your computer or mobile device by a website server.
 Each cookie is unique to your browser.
 It will contain some anonymous information like a unique identifier, website domain name and some digits and numbers.

+### WHERE ARE COOKIES STORED?

+Cookie files need to be stored somewhere to be able to remember what you did on the website or something else.
+As such, they’re stored directly on your hard drive by your browser.
+The next time you visit that website, your browser will send saved cookies to the website’s server, allowing the server to use the saved information.

 ### WHAT TYPES OF COOKIES DO WE USE?

 `Essential cookies`\